Predictia/AQUA/diagnostics/teleconnections/README.md

 Since at the moment the `AQUA` framework is all is needed to run the diagnostic, the `lumi_installation.sh` script available to install the `AQUA` framework is enough to run the diagnostic.

 It is available in the `AQUA` repository, in the `config/machines/lumi/installation` folder.

-### Lumi installation

-`conda` is not available on Lumi, so the environment has to be created manually.

-An installation tool similar to `lumi_installation.sh` has still to be written.

 ## Data requirements